WhitmanCS370/sp24-lab12/README.md

     python3 viewport.py 50 logfile
 Verify that you can scroll vertically through the text.
 * What are all the classes defined in this version of the file viewer application?
+ViewportCursor, ViewportBuffer, ViewportApp
 * Taking the file viewer application as a whole, do you find the code easy or difficult to read and understand?
 Why or why not?
 You might consider Ousterhout's idea of "classitis."
+I found it harder to read and understand because of "classitis".
+Had to traceback classes and would lose my spot.

 ## Exercise 1: Quitting the application